ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

    :width: 50%

 When we then navigate to the ``Script`` tab, we can search for the same keywords and find the corresponding **C# code**.
-Specifically, what we are after are the highlighted segments below:
+Specifically, we are after the highlighted segments below:

 .. figure:: _static/APSIMscreenshot_SorghumParamCSharpCode.png
    :alt: SorghumParamCSharpCode